dotnet/EntityFramework.Docs/entity-framework/ef6/querying/local-data.md

 }
 ```

-You'll notice we are introducing a Author and Reader class into the example - both of these classes implement the IPerson interface.
+You'll notice we are introducing an Author and Reader class into the example - both of these classes implement the IPerson interface.

 ``` csharp
 public class Author : IPerson